This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-What Is Hypoxic Ischemic Encephalopathy and When Does it Occur?
+What Is Hypoxic Ischemic Encephalopathy?

-It is most common in infants that are full-term, but may also happen in premature infants.
+It is most common in full-term infants but may also happen in premature infants.
 The resulting brain damage may cause a variety of disabilities that depend on the area of the brain that was affected and the severity of the oxygen deprivation and resulting brain damage.

 What Causes HIE?